(PHOTO: Getty Images)

-On Thursday, Asian indices were showing a positive trend except Japan's Nikkei 225 which is trading in red.
-Hang Seng was up by 1.11 per cent while South Korea's Kospi was in green, up by 0.51 per cent.
-China's Shanghai Composite index was quoting in green, up by 0.63 per cent.
+On Thursday, Asian indices were showing a negative trend.
+Japan's Nikkei 225 is trading in red, down by 0.34 per cent, Hang Seng down by 0.43 per cent while South Korea's Kospi was down by 0.28 per cent.
+China's Shanghai Composite index was quoting in red, down by 1.13 per cent.